Delilovic/n8n-nodes-robotframework/README.md

 #### Using the Default `n8n` Docker Image (Not Recommended)
 The default Docker image for `n8n` is based on **Alpine Linux**.
 To set it up, you can refer to the official installation guide: [Official n8n Docker Installation Guide](https://docs.n8n.io/hosting/installation/docker/).

+### Dependency Installation Warning

-By default, the Alpine-based Docker image does not have Python and Robot Framework installed.
-However, it has been tested that once these dependencies are installed, the Robot Framework node is fully functional and ready for use.
+By default, the Alpine-based Docker image does not include Python and Robot Framework pre-installed.
+Users need to manually install these dependencies.
+It has been verified that after installing these dependencies, the Robot Framework node becomes fully functional and ready for use.

+Please ensure you have installed Python and Robot Framework inside the Docker container before proceeding.

 #### Using the Custom `n8n_robotframework` Docker Image (Recommended)
 If you are using the **Robot Framework Browser Library**, you'll need the custom image `n8n_robotframework`, based on **Debian Bullseye**, because the Browser Library (which uses Playwright) is not compatible with Alpine Linux.